 -

-Alma was converted based on his teachings (Mosiah 17:2)
+Alma converted because of his teachings (Mosiah 17:2)

 אבישוע – "Father of Salvation"